-- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS - The notes do not guarantee any return of principal.
-If the Final Value of either Index is less than its Initial Value by more than 10.00%, you will lose 1% of the principal amount of your notes for every 1% that the Final Value of the Lesser Performing Index is less than its Initial Value by more than 10.00%.
-Accordingly, under these circumstances, you will lose up to 90.00% of your principal amount at maturity. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM UPSIDE RETURN IF THE LESSER PERFORMING INDEX RETURN IS POSITIVE - regardless of any appreciation of either Index, which may be significant. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED BY THE BUFFER AMOUNT IF THE LESSER PERFORMING INDEX RETURN IS NEGATIVE - Because the payment at maturity will not reflect the Absolute Index Return of the Lesser Performing Index if its Final Value is less than its Initial Value by more than the Buffer Amount, the Buffer Amount is effectively a cap on your return at maturity if the Lesser Performing Index Return is negative.
-The maximum payment at maturity if the Lesser Performing Index Return is negative is \$1,100.00 per \$1,000 principal amount note. - CREDIT RISKS OF JPMORGAN FINANCIAL AND JPMORGAN CHASE & CO. -
+• YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -

+The notes do not guarantee any return of principal.
+If the Final Value is less than the Initial Value by more than 20.00%, you will lose 1% of the principal amount of your notes for every 1% that the Final Value is less than the Initial Value by more than 20.00%.
+Accordingly, under these circumstances you will lose up to 80.00% of your principal amount at maturity.

+- YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM RETURN, regardless of any appreciation in the Index, which may be significant. - CREDIT RISKS OF JPMORGAN FINANCIAL AND JPMORGAN CHASE & CO. -